petterek/blitzDb/README.md

 ```

-## Fillilng list of primitive values
+## Filling list of primitive values
 If the generic type in the list is either "primitiv" or inherits from System.ValueType this will work

 ```